StarRocks/starrocks/docs/integrations/superset_support.md

 # Superset Support

-[Apache Superset](https://superset.apache.org) is a modern data exploration and visualization platform.It uses [SQLAlchemy](https://docs.sqlalchemy.org/en/13/index.html) to query data.
+[Apache Superset](https://superset.apache.org) is a modern data exploration and visualization platform.
+It uses [SQLAlchemy](https://github.com/StarRocks/starrocks/tree/main/contrib/starrocks-python-client/starrocks) to query data.

 Although [Mysql Dialect](https://superset.apache.org/docs/databases/mysql) can be used, it does not support `largeint`.
 So we developed [StarRocks Dialect](https://github.com/StarRocks/starrocks/blob/main/contrib/sqlalchemy-connector).